Looted art: Case studies

 In addition to the ongoing investigations by the Italian police (TPC), lawsuits brought by the Governments of Italy, Turkey and Cambodia against the Metropolitan Museum of Art contend that the acquisition of the Euphronius krater may have demonstrated a pattern of less than rigorous investigation into the origin and legitimate provenance of highly desirable antiquities for the museum's collections.
 Examples include, the Cloisters Cross, a large Romanesque cross carved from walrus ivory, the Karun Treasure, also known as the Lydian Hoard, a collection of 200 gold, silver, bronze and earthenware objects, dating from the 7th Century BCE, and part of a larger haul of some 450 objects looted by local tomb robbers from four ancient royal tombs near Sardis, in Turkey in 1966–67.
 After a six-year legal battle that reportedly cost the Turkish government UK£25 million the case ended dramatically after it was revealed that the minutes of the Met's own acquisition committee described how a curator had actually visited the looted burial mounds in Turkey to confirm the authenticity of the objects.
 The Met was forced to concede that staff had known the objects were stolen when it bought them, and the collection was repatriated to Turkey in 1993.

 The Morgantina treasure is a hoard of ornate Hellenistic silverware dated 3rd century BC, valued at perhaps up to US$100 million, acquired by the Met in the early 1980s.
 It was later shown to have been looted from the Morgantina archaeological site in Sicily.
 After a protracted lawsuit, the Met conceded that it was looted, and agreed in 2006 to repatriate it to Sicily, with the Met stating in 2006 that the repatriation "redresses past improprieties in the acquisitions process".

+Cases of repatriation

+The Samarkand Codex of the Quran of Uthman

+One of the earliest cases in world history of formerly colonized peoples reclaiming cultural property taken during imperial conquest explicitly citing the principle of decolonization is the Bolsheviks' repatriation of the Samarkand Kufic Quran, one of the oldest surviving Quran manuscripts and an important Islamic relic.
+In 1868, during the Russian imperial conquest of Central Asia, the Quran was forcibly removed from the Khoja Ahrar madrassa in Samarkand by the Russian army under Major General Alexander Konstantinovich Abramov and taken to the Imperial Public Library in Saint Petersburg.
+After the February Revolution, the National Assembly of the Muslims of Inner Russia and Siberia unsuccessfully petitioned the Provisional Government to transfer the Quran to them.
+Following the October Revolution, various Muslim organizations from across the former Russian Empire petitioned the Bolsheviks for the return of the Quran, and Vladimir Lenin, Joseph Stalin, and Anatoly Lunacharsky agreed to "repatriate" the Quran successively to the National Assembly of the Muslims of Inner Russia and Siberia in Ufa in December 1917 and the Turkestani Muslims associated with the Jadid Islamic enlightenment movement in Tashkent in July 1923.